List of Pleasant Goat and Big Big Wolf episodes: TV series

-Titled Flying Island: The Sky Adventure (奇幻天空岛, "The Fantastic Sky Islands"), the 60-episode eighteenth season is the third series of the Marching to the New Wonderland series.
-It began airing on January 27, 2018, on Aniworld.
+Titled Flying Island: The Sky Adventure (奇幻天空岛, "The Fantastic Sky Islands"), the 60-episode eighteenth season is the third season of the Marching to the New Wonderland series.
+It aired between January 27 and February 7, 2018, on Aniworld.
 The opening theme is "Xi-ha Chuang Yunduan" (嘻哈闯云端, "Marching to the Clouds Happily (or Hip-hop)") by Cou Shi, and the ending theme is "Marching to the New Wonderland" by Purple Lee.

-The nineteenth season Mighty Little Defenders (羊村守护者, "Goat Village's Defenders") is the second series of the War of Invention series.
-The season began broadcasting on Aniworld on January 18, 2019, and finished on January 26, 2019.
+The nineteenth season Mighty Little Defenders (羊村守护者, "Goat Village's Defenders") is the second season of the War of Invention series.
+The season began broadcasting on Aniworld on January 18, 2019, and finished on January 26.
 The opening theme is "Yonggan Xiangqian" (勇敢向前, "Marching Bravely") by Xie Lin, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

-The twentieth season Rescue Across Time (跨时空救兵, "Reinforcements that Cross Space-Time") is a sequel of Mighty Little Defenders, however, this season is count as the fourth series of the Marching to the New Wonderland series.
-The season began broadcasting on Aniworld Satellite Television, Youku, Tudou, iQiyi, Tencent Video, Mango TV, PPTV, IPTV, OTT on July 12, 2019.
+The twentieth season Rescue Across Time (跨时空救兵, "Reinforcements That Cross Space-Time") is a sequel of Mighty Little Defenders, however, this season also counts as the fourth season of the Marching to the New Wonderland series.
+The season began broadcasting on Aniworld Satellite Television, Youku, Tudou, iQiyi, Tencent Video, Mango TV, PPTV, IPTV, OTT on July 12, 2019, and finished on July 21.
 The opening theme is "Shengli de Zhongdian" (胜利的终点, "The Terminal of Victory") by Liufu Xinhong, and the ending theme is "Marching to the New Wonderland" by Purple Lee.

-The twenty-first season The Intriguing Alien Guests (奇趣外星客, "Trolly Alien") is the second series of the Mighty Little Defenders series.
-This season began broadcasting on Aniworld on January 10, 2020.
+The twenty-first season The Intriguing Alien Guests (奇趣外星客, "Trolly Alien") is the second season of the Mighty Little Defenders series.
+This season began broadcasting on Aniworld on January 10, 2020, and finished on January 19.
 The opening theme is "Shouhu Zhiguang" (守护之光, The Light of Defense) by Wei Zunguang and Xie Lin, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

-The twenty-second season Against the Dark Force (异国大营救, "Rescue in the Foreign Country") is the third series of the Mighty Little Defenders series.
-This season began broadcasting on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Xigua Video, Mango TV, IPTV, OTT on July 17, 2020.
+The twenty-second season Against the Dark Force (异国大营救, "Rescue in the Foreign Country") is the third season of the Mighty Little Defenders series.
+This season began broadcasting on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Xigua Video, Mango TV, IPTV, OTT on July 17, 2020, and finished on July 26.
 The opening theme is "Jiuzai Shengbian" (就在身边, "By Your Side") by Peng Zhenxian, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

-The twenty-third season Dunk for Victories (筐出胜利, "Win within the Basket") is the first series of the Yudong Yingxiong Zhuan (运动英雄传, "Sports Heroes") series.
-This season began broadcasting on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Mango TV on January 22, 2021.
+The twenty-third season Dunk for Victories (筐出胜利, "Win within the Basket") is the first season of the Yudong Yingxiong Zhuan (运动英雄传, "Sports Heroes") series.
+This season began broadcasting on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Mango TV on January 22, 2021, and finished on February 5.
 The opening theme is "Xiwang Zhi Lan" (希望之篮, "The Basket of Hope") by Yi Qi, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.